eeshamoona/TooManyIdeasTooLittleMarketDemand/turbo-monorepo/apps/prompted/README.md

 AI Assistance: "Your creative companion when you need a nudge."
 Achievements: "Level up and earn badges as you write."
 Writing Stats: "Visualize your progress over time."

-Header
-Subtext Q1

-Call to Action OR How it Works button

-Generate Prompts with typewriter effect Q2 asking questions to the user essentially

-How to section
-gif displays with vertical tabs on the right for the 4 steps: 1.
-Pick a prompt 2.
-Write 3.
-Get AI assistance when you get stuck 4.
-See Stats, AI Feedback, Word Freq

-Gamification Features Q4
-Motivational Feature Highlight with the users pick first

-Upcoming Features
-Extra Feature Highlight (From Q3) with the rest of the features in a horizontal caroseoul

-Call to Action

-FAQ Section

-Footer